attah/bytestream/README.md

-# bytestream
+# Bytestream

-An attempt at vaguely Erlang-like binary-handling for C++
+An attempt at vaguely Erlang-like binary handling for C++